BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ![](images/napari_flood_tool1.png)

-It is now embedded into napari framework!
+It is now embedded into napari!
 Sweet 🍬!

 ## Creating a callback function